High Demand For Land Pushes Prices Up

 What Is Greenfield And Brownfield Land?

-Greenfield land is land, mostly in rural areas that has not yet been built on.
-This includes farmland.
+Greenfield land is mostly in rural areas that hasn’t yet been built on, including farmland.

-In contrast, brownfield land is land where something had been built, such as factories or other buildings.
-Land in this categories is normally located in towns and cities.
+In contrast, brownfield land are plots where something has been built, such as factories or other buildings.
+This is normally located in towns and cities.

 Why Is There Such High Demand For Land?

 Because the housing market is particularly strong at the moment, it has also influenced regional land values.
-Because the demand for houses is so high, but the supply of second hand houses on the market is low, the demand for new homes has risen.
+At the same time, the supply of second hand houses on the market is low, so the demand for new homes has risen.

-This rise in demand for new homes has in turn caused the high demand for land to build on.
+This rise in demand for new homes has in turn caused the high demand for plots to build on.

-Even rising build costs and inflation could not dampen the high demand for land.
+Even rising build costs and inflation could not dampen the high demand.
 Build costs have risen by 6.5% in the first quarter of 2022, mostly due to supply issues and high energy costs.

 But thanks to rising house prices, these additional costs are offset, with builders knowing they can make a profit.
 According to Nationwide, house prices have risen by 14.3% in the year to March 2022.

-As with the housing market, a lack of supply of land, is also driving up prices for land to build on.
+As with the housing market, a lack of supply of land is also driving up prices for plots to build on.
 Savills research has shown that in 2021, 16% fewer new houses have received building consent, compared to 2019.

-A further reason why there is such a high demand for land is the competition from alternative uses.
-Industrial and logistics developers are snapping up land across the country, thereby putting pressure on the land market.
+A further reason why the demand is so high is the competition from alternative uses.
+Industrial and logistics developers are snapping up plots across the country, thereby putting pressure on the land market.

 With prices for industrial values being higher than for residential land, many brownfield sites that have planning consent for residential buildings approved, stay in industrial use.

-This fierce competition between residential and industrial builds is further exacerbating the high demand for land.
+This fierce competition between residential and industrial builds is further exacerbating demand.

 Demand from industrial and logistics developers is applying in more areas across the country, putting even more pressure on constrained residential land supply.
 Strong prices are being paid for industrial land for well-connected sites to major road network access and motorway junctions.